Health & Freedom 2021: A healthy nation and freedom of expression

 The ongoing tension between the Biden administration and the individual states and citizens themselves has been supercharged since the election of 2020 along with the "Summer of Love" riots.

-Attorney Lin Wood delivered the message of “love truth because Christ is truth” and praying for the next generation, then delivered knockout punch line charging the crowd with doses of revelation of health, freedom and protecting children from the grotesque acts of evil men.
-Dr. Simone Gold, a physician, lawyer, and founder of Frontline Doctors gave an energetic testimony filled while introducing the Legal Eagle Team.
+Attorney Lin Wood delivered the message of "love truth because Christ is truth" and pray for the next generation, then delivered a knockout punch line charging the crowd with doses of revelation of health, freedom, and protecting children from the grotesque acts of evil men.
+Dr. Simone Gold, a physician, lawyer, and founder of Frontline Doctors, gave energetic testimony while introducing the Legal Eagle Team.

-The high-energy 15 hours day, two day gathering provided a platform for attendees to glimpse of the battle ahead for the November 2022 midterm election, with the conference setting a stellar record with over two million viewers online television.
+The high-energy 15-hour day, two-day gathering provided a platform for attendees to glimpse the battle ahead for the November 2022 midterm election, with the conference setting a stellar record, with over two million viewers online.